jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 My experience is not unique; many people face similar challenges, from social anxiety to dyslexia.
 The key point is that we now have numerous ways to address these issues.
 Advances in science—such as mapping the human genome—and in psychology—with various therapies—provide significant support.
 Unlike in the past, when even Julius Caesar had to hide his epilepsy, we have great help available once a person chooses to use it.
 Evolution now has far less reasons to reject individuals based on their genotype or phenotype.

-Technology now buffers us from many selection pressures that once eliminated individuals—cold, disease, injuries—  for centuries.
+Technology now buffers us from many selection pressures that once eliminated individuals—cold, disease, injuries—for centuries.

 As for the extended phenotype, before the Industrial Revolution, we were often like squirrels using tools made from the natural world.
 Technology still amazed us, but things such as sod houses, wood saws, and paper books are physical objects easy to hold, safe to smell, and natural to the touch.
 However, after the massive explosion of chemicals, materials, electricity, electronics, software, and so many other things over the past 150 years, we are now like raccoons who depend on things we do not truly understand.